Odin-SMR/hermod/Documentation/odin.hermod.rst

 status
 ______

 Some errormessages from the level0 to level1 process are captured in this table.

 .. code-block:: txt

-        id -> status,errmsg
+        id -> status, errmsg

 The 'id'-field is included in the 'level2'-table to make it possible to find all level2 products derived from a 'level1' record.